 The consequence of toxicity is cell death and phenotypic change.
 Understanding the mechanisms whereby these phenotypic responses occur is important for recognising the toxicity of the molecules involved and for understanding the cellular responses to toxicity and identifying biomarkers of toxicity.
-The intention is to translate this research to in vivo models, particularly humans, in order to understand factors that predispose to, or protect against, toxicity.
 A major focus is to investigate the role of miRNAs in toxicity.
 These small (22 nucleotide length non coding RNAs) are post-transcriptional regulators of gene expression.
 Numerous studies have shown that these miRNAs are strongly associated with important biological processes such as development, homeostasis and pathology, including cancer.
 We believe that miRNAs are key mediators of both acute toxicity and more chronic events such as those associated with carcinogenesis.
 As such we are investigating the potential of miRNAs as biomarkers of toxicity and disease and understanding gene expression changes and dysregulation of miRNAs also offers clues to the mechanisms operating in toxicity and pathology.

 Chemical induced miRNA differential expression

 Active areas of research include the role of miRNAs in genotoxic and epigenetic chemical carcinogenesis, the role of miRNAs in hormonal disturbances, surgery-related pathology, metabolic surgery, obesity and nephropathy.
 Much of this work is translational, bridging in vitro based models with clinical research.